alxhill/alxhill.dev/topics/ai-ml.md

 ## AI / ML Dev Log

-Roughly reverse chronological dev-log of my journey trying to learn modern AI / ML topics.
+Reverse chronological dev-log of my journey trying to learn modern AI / ML topics, including collections of links and ideas I've come up with along the way.

+### 2022-11-20

+* Didn't have much time this weekend, but wanted to try going a level deeper and swapping out the scheduler in StableDiffusionPipeline.
+Tried to use "DPM++ 2M Karras" but it didn't seem to implement a method that the pipeline used and wasn't mentioned as one of the valid types in the StableDiffusionPipeline type annotations.
+Meanwhile, swapping to some other scheduler complained about using CUDA instead of CPU device and DPM didn't seem to be exported from the diffusers library at all.
+DDIM ignored the input image even though it was an Img2Img pipeline.

 ### 2022-11-14